awsdocs/amazon-workmail-administration-guide/doc_source/add_domain.md

 1. In the navigation pane, choose **Domains**, **Add domain**\.

-1. On the **Add domain** screen, enter the domain name to add,and choose **Add domain**\.
+1. On the **Add domain** screen, enter the domain name to add\.
+   + \(Optional\) If you have a domain that is managed in an Amazon Route 53 public hosted zone, you can choose it from the dropdown menu that appears\.

+1. Choose **Add domain**\.
+   + \(Optional\) If you add a domain that is managed in a Route 53 hosted zone, and it does not have any DNS records configured for Amazon WorkMail \(such as MX or SPF records\), you are redirected to the **Automatic Configuration** page\.
+Choose **Configure automatically** and follow the prompts to have Amazon WorkMail automatically insert the DNS records for you, and skip the following steps\.

 1. On the next screen, in the **Step 1: verify domain ownership** section, the TXT record verifies your ownership of the domain\.

    After all your users and distribution groups are created, and mailboxes are successfully migrated, you can switch the MX record to start delivering email to Amazon WorkMail\.
-Updates to the DNS record can take up to 72 hours to be processed and made active, however updates are often processed and made active sooner than this\.
+Administrators must create the DNS records themselves\.
+Updates to DNS records can take up to 72 hours to be processed and made active, however updates are often processed and made active sooner than this\.

 1. In the **Step 2: Finalize domain setup** section and the **Step 3: Increase security \(recommended\)** section, the following records are listed:
    + The MX record to deliver incoming email to Amazon WorkMail\.